idr4n/aboutme/README.md

 - PhD in Applied Economics (Western Michigan University - Go Broncos 💪🏻).
 - Bachelors in International Business and Economics (Universidad EAFIT).

+## Work Experience 📈

+Since I graduated, I have worked in academia, which involves teaching and doing research.
+It has allowed me to develop strong analytical and interpersonal skills.
+I got interested in coding while writing statistics/econometrics programs in MatLab to run regressions and data analysis.

 ## Contact Me 🤙🏻